eduMFA/eduMFA/doc/installation/pip.rst

 Database
 ^^^^^^^^

-privacyIDEA makes use of `SQLAlchemy <https://www.sqlalchemy.org>`_ to be able to talk to different SQL-based databases.
+eduMFA makes use of `SQLAlchemy <https://www.sqlalchemy.org>`_ to be able to talk to different SQL-based databases.
 Our best experience is with `MySQL <https://www.mysql.com/>`_ but SQLAlchemy supports many different databases [#sqlaDialects]_.

 The database server should be installed on the host or be otherwise reachable.

-In order for privacyIDEA to use the database, a database user with the appropriate privileges is needed.
+In order for eduMFA to use the database, a database user with the appropriate privileges is needed.
 The following SQL commands will create the database as well as a user in `MySQL`::